-Using GOV.UK Frontend does not mean your service automatically meets level AA of WCAG 2.1.
+Using Frontend does not mean your service automatically meets level AA of WCAG 2.1.
 You’ll still need to make sure your service as a whole meets accessibility requirements.

 You must research styles, components and patterns as part of your service to ensure that they are accessible in context.

 Find out what you need to do to make your service accessible in the GOV.UK Service Manual.